Academic year 2022/23

 Background

 Gaining QTS through AO is a way for existing unqualified teachers, support staff or teaching assistants to demonstrate that they already meet all the QTS standards, without the need for any further training.
 AO is open to those with relevant teaching experience who hold a degree, or for those with a teaching qualification from another country.
 Candidates undertaking AO do not complete a course to achieve QTS but are instead assessed against the Teacher’s Standards.
-The entry criteria for AO are the same as those for all initial teacher training (ITT) courses and must be met in full prior to registration.
+The entry criteria for AO are the same as those for all ITT courses and must be met in full prior to registration.
 Only DfE-approved accredited providers of ITT can assess and recommend AO candidates for QTS.

 Typical candidates for AO might include: